How

 a very high price, however this is not a practice

-give referrals or kick backs to your translator.
+does not give referrals or kick backs to your

 f.iiii: